Therese-Ambrosi-Smith/womeninthe1940s.com/README.md

 ## License

+The following directories and their contents are Copyright [Therese Ambrosi Smith](https://thereseambrosismith.com/):

+- src/content
+- src/public
+- src/assets/images

+All other directories and files are licensed under the MIT License.

 &copy; [Therese Ambrosi Smith](https://thereseambrosismith.com/).
 All Right Reserved.

-Source code licensed under the MIT License.